-Management provisions in the LLC Operating Agreement deal with the management of the LLC business, which basically means decision making for the LLC business.
-There are ordinary business decisions (think: buying copy paper at Staples, landing another customer, paying employees….) and extraordinary business decisions, such as obtaining financing for the LLC business, selling major equipment, taking in a new owner, i.e. a new LLC member, merging with another business, and so forth.
+Management provisions in the LLC Operating Agreement deal with the management of the LLC business, which basically means decision-making for the LLC business.
+There are ordinary business decisions (think: buying copy paper at Staples, landing another customer, paying employees, enter into contracts….) and extraordinary business decisions, such as taking in a new owner, selling the entire business, hiring a lawyer for the business, merging with another business, and so forth.

 Default NY LLC law Rules: Management by Members

-As per NY LLC Law, by default, the LLC is managed by its Members (Section 401) and each Member has authority to make ordinary business decision for the LLC and bind the LLC (i.e. enter into contracts in the name of the LLC) in connection with such ordinary type decisions.
+As per NY LLC Law, by default, the LLC is managed by its Members (Section 401).
+By default means that if you do not say otherwise in your articles of organization (the formation documents), your LLC is member-managed.
+In a member managed LLC, each Member has authority to make ordinary business decisions for the LLC and bind the LLC (i.e. enter into contracts in the name of the LLC) in connection with such ordinary type decisions.
 Extraordinary business decisions, however, require a formal authorization by the LLC Members (Section 412).
-The formal authorization can be by majority vote of the LLC Members in a meeting or by written consent.
+The formal authorization can be by a majority vote of the LLC Members in a meeting or by written consent.

 Management by Managers